 See our guidance on how to make a complaint to HMRC, and then to an independent body if HMRC do not satisfactorily resolve the matter.

 - Judicial review

 The courts can review the lawfulness of decisions or actions by a public body through the judicial review process.
 This can be an expensive procedure and expert legal representation is needed.
 There are strict time limits for commencing judicial review procedures.
-There is a very useful basic guide to the judicial review procedure on the website of the Public Law Project.
+There is a basic guide to the judicial review procedure on the Public Law Project website.